 As we inched toward shore, the waves and wind finally started to calm.
 Howard tolerated all of it like a champ, which shocked us both.
 I think he was so scared, that he went into a catatonic (no pun intended) sleep.

 Thankfully, tomorrow should only be a four hour or so trip to Beaufort, NC.
 Hooray!
 Here are our photos from today.
-Our camera battery died, and back ups weren’t charged.
-Just as well, as I was too busy keeping steady to take pictures the last part of today.

 “Shells Sink, Dreams Float.
 Life’s Good On Our Boat!”